-- Seven community facilities were taken over by local people with the help of the Community Support Unit.
-New community groups were formed, and they secured 2 year leases to manage and run the facilities.
-During this time, a programme of support was delivered which included study visits, workshops and training as they worked towards submitting their full Community Asset Transfer requests. - New Elgin East launched their Locality Plan in September 2019 developing health and wellbeing projects and initiatives responding to and engaging local people. - Partners in the Buckie Locality Plan continued to work around improving attainment and meeting local needs. - tsiMORAY sourced funding through LEADER Plus to employ 4 locality based Community Development Officers which increased tsiMORAY' s reach, supporting local aspirations. - Significant participatory budgeting events were delivered by a variety of organisations encouraged by Money for Moray's vision and initiative. - Different approaches to developing community plans are being piloted in Forres, Keith and Lossiemouth areas in partnership with local anchor organisations.
+• Seven community facilities were taken over by local people with the help of the Community Support Unit.
+New community groups were formed and they carried out Community Asset Transfers to manage and run these facilities, which included commitment to a two-year programme of training and study visits.

+- New Elgin East launched their Locality Plan in September 2019 developing health and wellbeing projects and initiatives responding to and engaging local people. - Partners in the Buckie Locality Plan continued to work around improving attainment and meeting local needs. - tsiMORAY sourced funding through LEADER Plus to employ 4 locality based Community Development Officers which increased tsiMORAY's reach, supporting local aspirations. - Significant participatory budgeting events were delivered by a variety of organisations encouraged by Money for Moray's vision and initiative. - Different approaches to developing community plans are being piloted in Forres and Lossiemouth areas in partnership with development trusts.